 Earth Day in 2010 experienced difficulties due to greatly-funded oil lobbyists, a disinterested public, and climate-change deniers.
 Still, it managed to prevail as a relevant and powerful voice for Mother Earth.
 Around this time ‘A Billion Acts of Green’ was initiated as an environmental service project that grew to become ‘The Canopy Project’ with partners in 192 countries in the world.

 The General Assembly of the UN-designated April 22 as the International Mother Earth day in 2009 through A/RES/63/278 resolution.
 The main goal is achieving a persistent balance among social, economic, and environmental needs, for present and future generations.

-Earth Day Network announced that this year’s Earth Day will put the main focus on climate action.
-The enormous challenge — but also the vast opportunities — of action on climate change have distinguished the issue as the most pressing topic for the 50th anniversary.
+Earth Day Network announced that for the 2020 Earth Day event, they will put the main focus on Restoring Our Earth.
+An enormous challenge — but also one that presents vast opportunities on this 51st-anniversary event.

 Here are a few suggestions on how to celebrate International Mother Earth Day and honor the planet you live on.
 Of course, these activities shouldn’t end with this particular celebration day and may and should be part of your daily routine.

 - Plant a tree, or plant ten.
-Nothing contributes more to clean air than the plants
+Nothing contributes more to clean air than plants.

 - Think a bit about recycling!
 You can contact the nearest waste management company and ask whether they can provide you with a recycling bin to separate glass, paper, and plastic.